barbraparrish120/notes/README.md

 # 2024-01-31
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Therefore, focus on writing clean, readable, and self-explanatory code that others (and your future self) can easily understand and maintain.
 Document your reasoning, use consistent style, avoid unnecessary complexity, and write tests to ensure the code works as intended.
 Always strive for simplicity and clarity in your programs."

+# 2024-02-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always strive to learn new skills and technologies, as this will make you more valuable in the job market and help keep you ahead of the curve.
+Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to a more enjoyable and fulfilling career.